⚡ Stockfish 16 — World’s Strongest Open-Source Engine

 Free analysisUnlimited1 game/dayUnlimitedUnlimited

-Account requiredNoYesNoNo
+Account requiredNeverYesNoNo

-Engine versionStockfish 16Stockfish (server)Stockfish 16Older Stockfish
+Engine versionStockfish 16Stockfish (server)Stockfish 16Older SF

-Depth control10–25FixedAdjustableFixed (18)
+Depth control10–25FixedAdjustableFixed

-Top 3 engine linesYesYes (paid)YesNo
+Top 3 engine linesYesPaid onlyYesNo

 Visual eval barYesYesYesNo